 Sanitation/Water project to improve water access for over 40 families

 Regan van Rooy provided funding to the Carre d’As Sanitation Project being run by Pont du Tamarinier and the Tamarin Village Council.
 Previously, there were two water reservoirs in the village of Carre d’As supplying 48 families, which left villagers struggling to access clean water near their homes.
-The goal of this project was to improve water access and sanitation and upgrading of areas for washing clothes and dishes.
-The inhabitants of Carre d’As now have a place to wash clothes and dishes more easily as water towers, basins and taps have been installed.
+The goal of this project was to improve water access and sanitation.
+The inhabitants of Carre dÁs now have a place to wash their clothes and dishes more easily due to a second water tank being added ad raised, washing basins having been built, and taps having been installed at 4 points of the village.

 Saveurs Typique empowers 6 women to start a catering business